Blendify/blender-manual/blender_docs/manual/editors/node_editor/introduction.rst

 and buttons for adding nodes.
 The Tool Shelf is organized using tabs.

-Properties Region
+Sidebar region
 -----------------

-The *Properties Region* contains properties for the current selected node as well as Node editor specific settings.
+The *Sidebar region* contains properties for the current selected node as well as Node editor specific settings.